-(See a ENVIRONMENTAL ISSUES ttachments for discussion and information sources) Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impa COLO XALDINIZZI UNXXXXXXX VIII.
-EARLIER ANALYSES pi D arlier analyses may be used where, pursuant to the rocess, one or more effects have been adequately a peclaration [State CEQA guidelines Section 15063 hould identify the following on attached sheets. analyzed in a n earlier EIR or Negativ ve  a) Earlier analyses used.
-Identify earlier analyse review. es and state w here they ar e available for b) Impacts adequately addressed.
-Identify which within the scope of, and adequately analyzed in applicable legal standards.
-Also, state whether mitigation measures based on the earlier analy 1, an earlier a r such effects locument pu rsuant to re c) Mitigation measures.
-For effects that are chec Mitigation Incorporated," describe the mitigati refined from the earlier document and the exter on measures which were incorporat ed or

-21094, 21151; Sundstrom v.
+ENVIRONMENTAL ISSUES (See attachments for discussion and information sources) Potentially Significant Impact Less Than Significant with Mitigation Incorporate d Less Than Significan t Impact No Impact limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects.) c) Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?
+XVIII.
+EARLIER ANALYSES Earlier analyses may be used where, pursuant to the tiering, program EIR, or other CEQA process, one or more effects have been adequately analyzed in an earlier EIR or Negative Declaration [State CEQA guidelines Section 15063(c)(3)(D)].
+In this case a discussion should identify the following on attached sheets. a) Earlier analyses used.
+Identify earlier analyses and state where they are available for review. b) Impacts adequately addressed.
+Identify which effects from the above checklist were within the scope of, and adequately analyzed in, an earlier document pursuant to applicable legal standards.
+Also, state whether such effects were addressed by mitigation measures based on the earlier analysis. c) Mitigation measures.
+For effects that are checked as "Potentially Significant Unless Mitigation Incorporated," describe the mitigation measures which were incorporated or refined from the earlier document and the extent to which they address site-specific conditions for the project.
+Not applicable.
+Authority: Public Resources Code Sections 21083 and 21087.
+Reference: Public Resources Code Sections 21080(c), 21080.1, 21080.3, 21082.1, 21083, 31083.3, 21093, 21094, 21151; Sundstrom v.
 County of Mendocino, 202 Cal.
 App.
 3d 296 (1988); Leonoff v.
 Monterey Board of Supervisors, 222 Cal.
 App.
 3d 1337 (1990).